How to do column subtraction

 Then, subtract the numbers in the tens column.
 If the top number is still smaller, you may need to borrow again from the column to the left.
 Repeat the process until you reach the leftmost column.

-See also How to pronounce pious
+See also How to wrap a bike

 Make sure to align the numbers properly in each column and keep track of any borrowing or carrying that needs to be done.
 Double-check your work for accuracy before moving on to the next step.